First-Year Student FAQ

 The Office of Admission will mail a matriculation packet to you in mid-May with important information such as your Vassar Student ID numbers, and your email username and activation code.
 If you have not received your matriculation packet by June 1, notify the Office of Admission at email@example.com.

-The forms included in your matriculation packet (Medical form, Self-Identification form, and Final Transcript form) are available as PDFs on this website.
+The forms included in your matriculation packet (Medical form, Self-Identification form, and Final Transcript form) are available online.
 So even if you do not receive your matriculation packet right away, you will still be able to complete these necessary forms.

 Can I defer admission for one year?